Structs and Linked Lists

 llCons

-struct and should take in 2 arguments: a variable that
+The llCons function will return a Node struct and should take in 2 arguments: a variable that

-struct.
+contains data as the same type as your Node struct.
 We’ll assume a string for now.
 And the second

-should be a struct that will become the tail of the returned Node
+should be a struct that will become the tail of the returned Node.

 Example usage: